swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhltvreplaystatus.md

 ---

 # OnHltvReplayStatus
-This event is triggered when hltv_replay_status is triggered
+This event is triggered when hltv_replay_status is triggered.
 ::: tabs
 @tab Lua
 ```lua